neat/adaptive/core

 ANNEAL_PROGRESS_MAX

-Maximum progress ratio used in annealing.
+Maximum progress ratio clamp applied in annealing schedule pressure calculations.

 BUDGET_GROWTH_MULTIPLIER